openmanuscript/openmanuscript/README.md

 fiction in an organized, hassle-free way that frees you up to be your most creative!

-For more information about this specification, contact david@dhrogers.com.
+For more information about these tools, contact david *at* dhrogers *dot* com.

 Project tweets at [@OpenMSProject](https://twitter.com/openmsproject)